tinacms/tina.io/content/guides/nextjs/github-open-authoring/hosting-vercel.md

    2. Connect to GitHub and click "Import Project from Github".
    3. Select your repository.
    4. Leave the root directory empty.
-   5. It will auto-detect that your using Next.js.
+   5. It will auto-detect that you're using Next.js.
 The default build, output, and development commands don't need to be changed.
    6. Click "Deploy".

 > Note this **deploy will fail** since environment variables aren't set for the GitHub Client yet.